Võ Nguyên Giáp: Later life

+After the conclusion of the Vietnam War, Giáp extensively wrote about his military strategy.
+The subsequent passage from one of his books explains his method of defeating a powerful foreign enemy:"The war of liberation is a protracted war and a hard war in which we must rely mainly on ourselves—for we are strong politically but weak materially, while the enemy is very weak politically but stronger materially."

+"Guerrilla warfare is a means of fighting a revolutionary war that relies on the heroic spirit to triumph over modern weapons.
+It is the means whereby the people of a weak, badly equipped country can stand up against an aggressive army possessing better equipment and techniques."

+"The correct tactics for a protracted revolutionary war are to wage guerrilla warfare, to advance from guerrilla warfare to regular warfare and then closely combine these two forms of war; to develop from guerrilla to mobile and then to siege warfare."

-In 2009, Giáp became a prominent critic of bauxite mining in Vietnam following government plans to open large areas of the Central Highlands to the practice.
-Giáp indicated that a 1980s study led experts to advise against mining due to severe ecological damage and national security.
+"Accumulate a thousand small victories to turn into one great success."In 2009, Giáp became a prominent critic of bauxite mining in Vietnam following government plans to open large areas of the Central Highlands to the practice.
+Giáp supported a 1980s study in which experts advised against mining that damaged the environment and national security.

 Death and legacy

 On 4 October 2013, the Communist Party of Vietnam and government officials announced that Võ Nguyên Giáp had died, aged 102, at 18:09 local time, at Central Military Hospital 108 in Hanoi.
 He was given a state funeral on 12–13 October, and his body was laid in state at the national morgue in Hanoi until his burial in his home province of Quảng Bình.
 After his death, several cities in Vietnam renamed some of their most prominent streets after him.